pmorillon/grid5000-xp-ceph/README.md

 ## Usage

+### Define a scenario

+Here we use the default scenario described in the file `scenarios/paranoia_4nodes_16osds_ext4.yaml`.

+	---
+	filesystem: ext4
+	site: rennes
+	cluster: paranoia
+	ceph_nodes_count: 4
+	cluster_network_interface: false
+	node_description:
+	  mon: sda
+	  osd:
+	    - sdb
+	    - sdc
+	    - sdd
+	    - sde

+* `filesystem:` ext4 | xfs
+* `site:` one of the Grid'5000 sites
+* `cluster:` cluster name (we choose here the cluster _paranoia_ who have 5 disks per nodes)
+* `ceph_nodes_count:` number of nodes used for the Ceph cluster (8 max whith this cluster)
+* `cluster_network_interface:` false | ethx (on this cluster we can use eth2, this will create a private network in a local vlan and configure OSDs with the proper _cluster addr_ attribute)
+* `node_description:` descibe where are placed MONs and OSDs.
+Here MON is on the first disk whit the system, and we attributes one OSDs on each others disks.

-Start the experiment :
+### Start the experiment

 	$ cap start
 	$ cap provision:nodes

-Open a shell on the first node of the Ceph cluster :
+### Open a shell on the first node of the Ceph cluster

 	$ cap ssh:ceph
 	...